 - Starting the process before buying a refrigerator, dishwasher, stove, washer, or dryer increases your chances of approval – a key consideration when your borrowing credentials are weak

-Connecting with a subprime lender that operates online is often better than financing an appliance purchase with no credit check.
+Connecting with an online subprime lender is often better than financing an appliance purchase with no credit check.
 You do not limit your options by waiting until the last minute.

 People with poor borrowing credentials fare better when they line up the financing before entering the retail store.
 When you delay this step, you lock yourself into one provider who might reject your application.